Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection: Theoretical Justifications

 \end{theorem}

-Theorem \ref{thm:localization_error} demonstrates that under mild conditions and by appropriately choosing the tuning parameters $\gamma$ and $\lambda_{I}$, both the original implementation of the OP algorithm (\ref{object_cp_full_linear}) and its \Relief{} counterpart (\ref{object_cp_part_linear}) consistently estimate the number of changepoints and achieve a state-of-the-art localization rate $\abs{\tau_k^\ast - \hat{\tau}_k}/n \le C\Delta_{k}^{-2} s \log(p \vee n)/n $ with high probability.
-This localization rate exhibits the phenomenon of \textit{superconsistency} for changepoint estimation in high-dimensional linear regression with multiple changepoints, extending a well-known result for single changepoint scenarios \citep{MR3453652}.
-Importantly, our analysis allows for $K^*$ to depend on $n$ and potentially diverge.
-When $K^*=O(1)$, the rate aligns with the findings in \cite{rinaldo_localizing_2021} and \cite{xu2022change}, which employ OP-type algorithms. \citet{wang_statistically_2021} allows for $K^*$ to diverge and derives this rate using a WBS-type algorithm.
-Additionally, it is noteworthy that the tuning parameter $\lambda_I$, which controls the level of penalization for the model within $I$, not only scales with $|I|^{1/2}$ but also depends on the change magnitude $\Delta_I^2$.
+Theorem \ref{thm:localization_error} demonstrates that, under mild conditions and with appropriately chosen tuning parameters $\gamma$ and $\lambda_I$, both the original and Reliever-enhanced implementations of OP consistently estimate the number of changepoints and achieve a state-of-the-art localization rate $n^{-1}\abs{\tau_k^\ast - \hat{\tau}_k} \le C\Delta_{k}^{-2} n^{-1} s \log(p \vee n) $ with high probability.
+This rate exhibits the phenomenon of \textit{superconsistency} for changepoint estimation in high-dimensional linear regression with multiple changepoints, extending a well-known result for single changepoint scenarios \citep{MR3453652}.
+Importantly, our theoretical analysis supports scenarios where $K^*$, the number of changepoints, varies with $n$ and may potentially diverge.
+When $K^*=O(1)$, our findings are consistent with those reported in \cite{rinaldo_localizing_2021} and \cite{xu2022change}, which use OP-type algorithms. \citet{wang_statistically_2021} allows for $K^*$ to diverge and derives this rate using a WBS-type algorithm.
+Additionally, it is noteworthy that the tuning parameter $\lambda_I$, which serves as the regularization factor for the lasso model within each interval $I$, not only scales with $|I|^{\frac{1}{2}}$ but is also modulated by the change magnitude $\Delta_I^2$.
 In fact, determining the rate of $\lambda_I$ involves examining the uniform bound of a sequence of mean-zero (sub-)gradients, where the variance is, however, influenced by $\Delta_I^2$.
-When assuming that $\sup_{I}\Delta_I^2=O(1)$, as done in previous works \citep{wang_statistically_2021,xu2022change}, this dependence disappears, and thus $\lambda_I$ specified in those works scales solely with $|I|^{1/2}$.
-Theorem \ref{thm:localization_error} offers valuable insights into the selection of the nuisance parameter, highlighting its change-adaptive nature.
-Although the detailed exploration of this aspect is beyond the scope of our paper, it calls for further research and investigation.
+Previous works, such as those by \cite{wang_statistically_2021} and \cite{xu2022change}, typically assume $\sup_{I}\Delta_I^2=O(1)$, which simplifies the dependency of $\lambda_I$ to $|I|^{\frac{1}{2}}$ alone.
+Theorem \ref{thm:localization_error} underscores the nuanced, change-adaptive nature of the regularization parameter $\lambda_I$.
+While the comprehensive exploration of this parameter's dynamics is outside the scope of our current study, it marks a promising avenue for future research and merits further investigation.